victorwang123/toothatlas/README.md

 Users can visualize the genes they want to predict by changing the gene names
 > plot_vish_image("Cdkn1c", 0.8)
-> 'Cdkn1c' can be replaced by other gene names
+> 'Cdkn1c' could be replaced by other gene names

 ![vish1](./images/vish2.png)